-In terms of overall gaming performance, the Intel Core i5-3330S Quad 2.7GHz is noticeably better than the AMD APU A10-6700 when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core i5-3330S 2.7GHz is massively better than the AMD APU A10-6700 Quad-Core when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

-The APU A10-6700 was released less than a year after the Core i5-3330S Quad, and so they are likely to have similar levels of support, and similarly optimized performance when running the latest games.
+The APU A10-6700 Quad-Core was released less than a year after the Core i5-3330S 2.7GHz, and so they are likely to have similar levels of support, and similarly optimized performance when running the latest games.

 More important for gaming than the number of cores and threads is the clock rate.
 Problematically, unless the two CPUs are from the same family, this can only serve as a general guide and nothing like an exact comparison, because the clock cycles per instruction (CPI) will vary so much.